RizkiKarianata/covid19-app/README.md

 https://patreon.com/vladimirkharlampidi

 ## License
-MIT License 2020, mathdroid.
+MIT License 2020, Rizki Karianata.

-Transitively from the John Hopkins Site, the data may not be used for commercial purposes.
+The data may not be used for commercial purposes.